 Gastric Bypass Risks

-Serious risks with gastric bypass are rare, but some of the potential risks and complications after your gastric bypass surgery in Mexico include: dumping syndrome, breakage, gallstones, leakage, stomach or intestine perforation, hernia, bowel obstruction or pouch obstruction, calorie or protein malnutrition, cardiac or pulmonary problems, spleen injury, or ulcers in the stomach or intestine.
+Serious gastric bypass complications are rare, but some of the potential risks and complications after your gastric bypass surgery in Mexico include: dumping syndrome, breakage, gallstones, leakage, stomach or intestine perforation, hernia, bowel obstruction or pouch obstruction, calorie or protein malnutrition, cardiac or pulmonary problems, spleen injury, or ulcers in the stomach or intestine.

 Many of the risks can be reduced if you follow a healthy and balanced diet as advised by your nutritionist after your gastric bypass surgery.
 A diet rich in proteins, vitamins, and iron will ensure that you do not face a deficiency and its related conditions.
 A regular exercise regimen will help you fight off cardiac and lung problems.